What to visit in Ljubljana?

 Present day it is a place of gathering of people.
 The river is bypassed by all sorts of restaurants, markets and cafes.
 It is an atmospheric place where everything revolves around conviviality.

 The river is also crossed by several tourist boats that take you from place to place.
 A cruise on the Ljubljanica River is a trip where you can see and visit all the nice places along the river.

 How to travel there?

-Ljubljana is located at the crossroads of Slovenia's most important road routes.
-Motorway access from any of the neighboring countries is very easy.
+Ljubljana is located at the crossroads of Slovenia's main roads.
+As a result, highway connections from all neighboring countries are easy.

 When to travel there?

 The best months to visit Ljubljana are from April to May or September to October.
 In these months the weather is nicest for visiting things and doing things in the city.
 These months are also cheaper than summer because they fall just outside the high season.

 In the summer, it is very hot in Ljubljana.
 This may make it unsuitable for tourists, as it is too hot to do many activities.
 Unless of course you can stand the heat very well.